LavishSoftware/ISBoxerEVELauncher/README.md

 6. Close Inner Space if it is running.
 This will make sure you don't have to do Step 7 twice under any circumstance...

-7. Select all EVE Accounts (or Characters) in the list and select "Create Game Profile". **Tick "Perform launch from a new ISBoxer EVE Launcher instance" (leave default).** Do not tick "Leave new ISBoxer EVE Launcher instance open after launch" (leave default). **Set the drop-down box to "Launch EVE client directly" (again, leave default).** Click "Go"!
+7. Select all EVE Accounts (or Characters) in the list and select "Create Game Profile".
+Adjust the "Game" and "Game Profile" settings if you would not like it to use the defaults, leave the "Use recommended settings for ISBoxer" option ticked, and click "Go"!
 (Remember the Game name and Game Profile schemes for Step #9!)

 8. You can launch Inner Space again now if you want.
 The new Game and Game Profiles should be successfully added.